xAlice2/xalice2/README.md

 # Hi!
 I'm alice. ✨
 Like the character, Alice from Alice in Wonderland, I end up in a rabbithole a lot.
-Today, it might be new science facts I never knew, tomorrow it could be figuring out new ways to implement something I had done yesterday!
+I enjoy coding the odd things to solve something I have a need for.

 ### 🚀 About Me
-I'm a full stack developer and I'm always learning.
+I'm a full stack developer!

-I completed my bootcamp program on Dec 20, 2022 and I can't wait to join, discover and learn all the new shiny things in the world of software development!
+I completed my bootcamp program for full stack on Dec 20, 2022!

 ### 🛠 Skills I learned
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=white&style=for-the-badge)